 A tale of two Scottish cities, this short itinerary helps you make the most of the cultural and architectural delights of Edinburgh and Glasgow.
-Those travelling through either city as part of a broader itinerary often wish they had spent longer, and we love seeing people come back year after year and never running out of things to do.
+Those travelling through either city as part of a broader itinerary often wish they had spent longer, and we love seeing people come back year after year, never running out of things to do.

 We'll let you into a little secret: Visiting outside the peak summer months can make for a much more rewarding Scottish city break as you won't have to beat the crowds.
 So kick back, relax and enjoy Scotland's wonderful cities at your own pace!

 All of our holidays are bespoke and tailored for youEnquire Now